Gem Profile- Aventurine

 Dale Armstrong's Gem Profile- Aventurine - , General Education, , Aventurine pendant

-Deborah Collyar created this necklace with a lampwork glass pendant and beads; the green beads are amazonite and aventurine.
+Deborah Collyar created this necklace featuring a lampwork glass pendant and beads, with green beads made of amazonite and aventurine.

 Dale Armstrong's Gem Profile- Aventurine - , General Education, , Aventurine necklace